Treprostinil (By breathing)

 - This medicine may make you dizzy, drowsy, or lightheaded.
 You should stand up slowly when you get out of a chair or bed.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 You may also check your blood pressure regularly at home.

 Possible Side Effects While Using This Medicine: